aspose-cells-cloud/Aspose.Cells-Products/cells/en/perl/merge/_index.md

 ---
-title: Merge Excel files using Perl
+title: Merge Excel Files with Perl using Aspose.Cells Cloud API
-description: Aspose.Cells Cloud REST API supports merging multiple Excel files into a single Excel file using Perl, and offers SDKs for various programming languages.
+description: Use Aspose.Cells Cloud API to merge multiple Excel files into one with Perl.
+Access free SDKs, code samples and start integrating today.

 ---
 {{< blocks/products/pf/main-wrap-class >}}